s4fs/sematacc/README.md

 SematAcc should be ready and accessible at http://127.0.0.1:3000.

-A live version of SematAcc runs on Meteor servers at http://sematacc.meteor.com for demo and testing purposes.
+A live version of SematAcc runs on Meteor servers at http://sematacc.herokuapp.com for demo and testing purposes.
 Although we try to keep the data stored on there, please do not heavily rely on it.

-In order to [deploy](http://docs.meteor.com/#deploying) SematAcc as a private instance on Meteor's free servers, issue the following command:
+In order to [deploy](http://docs.meteor.com/#deploying) SematAcc as a private instance on Meteor's servers, issue the following command:

     meteor deploy your-chosen-name.meteor.com

+Please note that Meteor hosting is not free.
+Free hosting is provided by [Heroku](http://heroku.com), and it is described [here](https://medium.com/@leonardykris/how-to-run-a-meteor-js-application-on-heroku-in-10-steps-7aceb12de234#.tcei2hasi).

 CITATION